d365collaborative/d365fo.tools/docs/Set-D365Admin.md

 ```

 ### -SqlPwd
-Alternative SQL user password, Default is the one provided by the DataAccess object
+The password for the SQL Server user

 ```yaml
 Type: String